We offer male circumcisions from the new-borns to adults under local anaesthesia at the clinic.

 The other risk is that too little foreskin is removed needing another surgery when the baby grows into a child.
 This is rare but may happen when the penis of the baby is buried in a layer of fat in a plump baby.

 We can perform circumcision under local anaesthesia for a child from 5 years old onwards.
 From our experience, children under 5 years old are not mature enough and will not cooperate during the surgery.
 Circumcision for children are usually performed during the school holidays with June , November and December being very busy months.
 Due to limited slots available during the busy months , do book early so your child can get the slot that you want.
 Medisave can also be used.

 Preparation begins before the surgery when local anaesthetic cream is applied at the base of the penis and around the head of the penis.
 We normally perform the surgery with the child alone without the parents because we find the child more cooperative and less fretful.
 We begin the surgery by infiltrating the area around the penis with local anaesthetic using a very fine needle.
-Despite applying the local anaesthetic cream, some children may still feel slight sting of the needle.
-Once the anaesthesia takes effect, which is within 2 minutes, the child will not feel any pain but he may feel some sensation when he is touched.
-He may also feel the heat of the laser.
+Despite applying the local anaesthetic cream, some children may still feel the sting of the needle.
+Once the anaesthesia takes effect, which is within 2 minutes, the child should not feel any pain but he may feel some sensation when he is touched.
+He may also feel some but manageable heat of the laser.

 A Laser is then used to cut and trim the excess foreskin.
-We use the laser because there is minimal or no bleeding and less tissue trauma.
-This will translate into faster healing times than conventional surgery.
+We use the laser because there is very minimal bleeding and less tissue trauma.
+This generally will translate into faster healing times than conventional surgery.
 Once the cut edges are trimmed we will stitch the cut edges together with vicryl rapid which is an absorbable suture, which means there is no need to remove the stitches as it will drop off by itself.